Terms & Conditions

 5.1.
 The Customer must:

-5.1.2. provide Centrus360 with any access and information Centrus36Q reasonably requires to provide the Services (for example, security access information and configuration information);
+5.1.2. provide Centrus360 with any access and information Centrus360 reasonably requires to provide the Services (for example, security access information and configuration information)

 5.2.
 The Customer must not: